1. Slow down – don’t rush any decisions.

-Broadbent & May encourage and guide families to be hands-on at every opportunity, if you feel comfortable to do so.
+Broadbent & May guide families to be hands-on at every opportunity, if you feel comfortable to do so.
 A natural extension of the care you gave the person in life.

 3. When engaging a funeral company, call around & request written estimates.

 If you choose to engage a funeral company to take care of all or some of the funeral arrangements – call around and make sure you are comparing similar services.
 Ask them to provide a written estimate.

 Friends, family and colleagues will be keen to help and support you – utilise their talents and involve them.
 Appoint a ‘project manager’ who can co-ordinate their efforts – this could be the funeral director.

 Photographers, bakers, graphic designers, flower arrangers, cabinet makers, child or dog minders or house sitters, musicians or an adhoc choir – let them contribute.

 We encourage families to take photos throughout, before during and after the funeral, creating a pictorial diary for absent friends or young children for later reflection.
 Capture the details; the venue, flowers, coffin and visitors.